Thomasorus/Ronbun/README.md

 ## How it works

-- `./dev.sh` will watch for file changes and recompile html
+- `./dev.sh` will watch for file changes and compile html + process images
 - `./build.sh` will compile html and process images Don't forget to use - `chmod +x ./*.sh` to allow scripts execution.